DakshitaSingh/CodeClashGreenify/README.md

-# ♻️ Shop Green - Sustainable Shopping Web App
+# ♻️ Shop Green - Sustainable Shopping Web Application

 Shop Green is a web platform that empowers users to make environmentally-conscious shopping decisions by showcasing sustainable products, highlighting their carbon footprint, packaging types, and more.
 It's your go-to eco-friendly shopping experience.